Urinary-tract treatments for men and women

-Conditions affecting your urinary-tract can be painful and difficult to talk about.
+Conditions affecting your urinary-tract or the male repoductive system can be painful and difficult to talk about.
 St. Luke's Urology Associates strives to create a relaxing, safe atmosphere where you can feel comfortable discussing these issues with medical professionals who want to help.

 Our board-certified physicians specialize in the diagnosis and treatment of kidney, bladder and prostate problems for both men and women.
 We can also help with male infertility.
-Our goal is to provide patient-centered, high-quality care of infections and injuries of the urinary tract.
 Our urology team will work closely with you to develop a personalized care plan for whatever urinary-tract problem is affecting your health.

 When should I see a urologist?